in house dollar bill thumbnail

 NotesOn inside back cover in black and white.

-Advertisement33 Power Telescope Lens Kit (1 page)
+Advertisement33 Power Telescope Lens Kit / Wonders of Science Simplified (1 page)

 NotesBack cover.